Matthew632/NC-Knews/README.md

 # Northcoders News API

-This RESTful API acts as a server for a database containing a system of upvoted articles and comments.
+This RESTful API utilises Express.js and Knex.js to serve data from a PSQL database containing a system of upvoted articles and comments.

 It is hosted online at:
 https://nc-knews-server.herokuapp.com/